mansooranis/ScheduleUp/backend/README.md

 ## Installation

-Use the package manager [npm](https://www.npmjs.com/) to install npm.
+Use the package manager [npm](https://www.npmjs.com/) to run the project.

 ```bash
 npm start